zjkal/mysql-helper/README_EN.md

     </a>
 </p>

-`MysqlHelper` is a convenient tool to `import and export Mysql database table structure and data with PHP`, which can quickly realize the import and export of mysql database.
+'MysqlHelper' is a convenient tool for 'importing and exporting Mysql database table structure and data via PHP', which can quickly import and export mysql databases.
+These libraries are designed to provide lightweight and convenient MySQL import and export, and are developed to import data structures from web application installers and plug-in applications.
+Therefore, there is no data batching, and the import and export of a large amount of data is not suitable.

 ## 🧩Features